corchalybis/corchalybis/README.md

 ### Hello everyone.

+### Who am I?

-My name is Gabriel, I'm 16 and brazilian.
+- My name is Gabriel, I'm 16 and brazilian.
 I've been studying low-level programming and Linux distributions for a reasonable time and now I'm starting with high-level one.

-Languages: Portuguese (Native), English (C1), Latin (Just reading and writing), Russian (B1) and French (C1)
+### Which languages do you speak?
+- Portuguese, English and French.

+### And about programming languages?
+Which ones have you some minimal mastery?
-Some stuff that I do like: C and NASM assemblers.
+- C and NASM assemblers.

+### Which programming languages and technologies are you learning?
-Learning: Java, PHP, Pascal, Perl and all core technologies of web development.
+- Java, PHP, Pascal, Perl and all core technologies of web development.

+### Database?
-DB's: MongoDB.
+- MongoDB.

+### Which is your operating system?
-OS: Slackware Linux 15.0.
+- Slackware Linux 15.0.

 <!--
 **corchalybis/corchalybis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.